 Every business owner wants productive employees that do their best work.
 Productive employees have an exponentially positive impact on your business’s bottom line – they generate more labor, they work more efficiently, they understand the need to reduce absences, and they work better together and with your company’s best interests in mind.
 To have productive employees, however, it’s important to understand the relationship between productivity, as well as happiness and satisfaction.
 Unhappy employees do less, are absent more, and don’t represent your business in the way it deserves.
+Read more about how health impacts worker productivity.

 Having happy employees should always be a goal because it’s the right thing to do, but it’s also the most profitable thing to do, which makes it even smarter to prioritize.
 There are a few factors that go into defining a happy worker – financial security, work-life balance, flexibility, positive leadership, and constructive coworkers are among some of the most important.
 Another big one, however, is health.